peacepenguin/libnfc-unofficialbuilds/README.md

 # this package is used to build against, this version of libusb-win32 is different than the driver package
 #  installed as a prereq above

-# download libusb-win32-bin-1.2.6.0.zip
+# download libusb-win32-bin-1.2.6.0.zip   #todo (this step shouldn't be needed, as libusb0.dll is already in system32,
+#   the logic is broken in the libusb search that cmake uses in: cmake/modules/FindLIBUSB.cmake, so do this step for now)
 https://sourceforge.net/projects/libusb-win32/files/libusb-win32-releases/1.2.6.0/
-#extract contents to this directory:
+#extract contents to the native program files directory: (not the x86 program files!):
 C:\Program Files\libusb-win32